jarelllama/Blocklist-Checker/README.md

 ### Unique domains not found in other blocklists

-The number of domains that were not found in the specified blocklist in column 2.
+The number of domains that were not found in the specified blocklist in column two.
 See the list of blocklists configured for comparison here: [blocklists_to_compare.txt](https://raw.githubusercontent.com/jarelllama/Blocklist-Checker/main/data/blocklists_to_compare.txt)

 The percentage shows what percent of domains are unique to the blocklist being checked.